What is cryptocurrency?

 There are thousands of cryptocurrencies. a number of the simplest known include:

 Founded in 2009, Bitcoin was the primary cryptocurrency and remains the foremost commonly traded.
 The currency was developed by Satoshi Nakamoto – widely believed to be a pseudonym for a private group of individuals whose precise identity remains unknown.

 Developed in 2015, Ethereum may be a blockchain platform with its own cryptocurrency, called Ether (ETH) or Ethereum. it’s the most popular cryptocurrency after Bitcoin.

 This currency is almost like Bitcoin but has moved more quickly to develop new innovations, including faster payments and processes to permit more transactions.

 Ripple may be a distributed ledger system that was founded in 2012.
 Ripple is often wont to track different sorts of transactions, not just cryptocurrency. the corporation behind it has worked with various banks and financial institutions.

 Non-Bitcoin cryptocurrencies are collectively referred to as “altcoins” to differentiate them from the first.

 You may know the way to buy cryptocurrency safely.
 There are typically three steps involved.
 These are:

 Generally, you’ll choose from a standard broker or dedicated cryptocurrency exchange:

 Traditional brokers.
-These are online brokers who offer ways to shop for and sell cryptocurrency, also as other financial assets like stocks, bonds, and ETFs.
+These are online brokers who offer ways to shop for and sell cryptocurrency, as well as other financial assets like stocks, bonds, and ETFs.
 These platforms tend to supply lower trading costs but fewer crypto features.